scriptweasel/ubntbashcat/README.md

 Requires:
 nmap, sshpass

-Essentially, this script is designed for fixed wireless network with a mix of Ubiquiti and Mikrotik wireless clients.
+Essentially, this script is designed for fixed a wireless network with a mix of Ubiquiti and Mikrotik wireless clients.

 It scans through a defined subnet and trys to detect on each IP: